-Seahawks MLB Bobby Wagner says plan is to become highest-paid linebacker in the NFL
+Seahawks MLB Bobby Wagner says his plan is to become the highest-paid linebacker in the NFL

-Though his contractual future remains uncertain, Bobby Wagner isn’t staying away from the Seattle Seahawks as the team began voluntary organized team activities this week.
+RENTON — Though his contractual future remains uncertain, Bobby Wagner isn’t staying away from the Seahawks as the team began voluntary organized team activities this week.

 But he also isn’t quite all the way in, with Wagner’s participation stopping at the sidelines.